Dronec/Keyring4/docs/index.md

 Rules:

 - `slot` must be `001` to `256`
-- `label` maximum length is 15 characters
+- `label` max 15 characters
-- `password` maximum length is 128 characters
+- `password` max 128 characters
-- `colour_id` must be:
+- `colour_id` values:
-  - `0` = no colour / white
+  - `0` = no colour
   - `1` = blue
   - `2` = green
   - `3` = red
   - `4` = violet
   - `5` = yellow
   - `6` = orange
-- Labels and passwords must not contain commas or line breaks
+- labels and passwords can’t include commas or line breaks

-To clear a slot through CSV, leave the password field empty:
+To clear a slot, leave the password field empty:

 ```text
 005,,,0
 ```

-Import:
+Import behavior:

-- Valid lines are staged
+- valid lines are staged
-- Invalid lines are ignored
+- invalid lines are ignored
-- The summary on screen shows:
+- the summary shows:
   - slots to update
   - slots to clear
   - invalid lines ignored

 ### wifi.txt format

-`wifi.txt` uses exactly two lines:
+`wifi.txt` must contain exactly two lines:

 ```text
 YOUR_WIFI_SSID
 YOUR_WIFI_PASSWORD
 ```

-Rules:

-- Line 1 = WiFi SSID
+- Line 1 = SSID
-- Line 2 = WiFi password
+- Line 2 = password

-You can edit and save this file, however you need to press  `Import WiFi` to save the file contents into device settings.
+Edit and save the file, then press `Import WiFi` to apply it.

+---

 ## 8. Firmware Update

 Open `Settings -> Firmware update`.

-The device shows a warning first.
-Press `OK` to start the update or `Cancel` to leave.
+The device will show a warning.
+Tap `OK` to continue or `Cancel` to go back.

-Update flow:
+What it does under the hood:

-1. Connect WiFi using stored WiFi credentials
+1. Connect to the WiFi using the stored WiFi credentials
-2. Synchronize time over NTP
+2. Sync time over NTP (we need this for encrypted connections)
 3. Check the update manifest
-4. Download and verify the OTA image
+4. If new version is available, download and verify the update
 5. Flash the new firmware
-6. Reboot on success
+6. Reboot automatically if successful

 Notes:

-- The update screen shows progress log lines
+- the screen shows update progress
-- If no update is available, the device reports that it is already up to date
+- if no update is available, you’ll be told you’re up to date
-- A successful OTA update reboots automatically
+- a successful update reboots automatically
-- If the update fails or is canceled before reboot, the device returns to normal operation
+- if the update fails or is canceled before reboot, the device goes back to normal mode

+Important recommendation:

+> Always back up your passwords before running a firmware update.
+If anything goes wrong during the update, you don’t want to lose access to your stored credentials.

+---

 ## 9. Factory Reset

 Open `Settings -> Factory Reset`.

-The device first shows a confirmation warning.
+The device asks you to confirm first.

 If you press `Proceed`:

-- A 30-second countdown starts
+- a 30-second countdown starts
-- Press `Cancel` before the countdown ends to abort
+- press `Cancel` before it ends to stop it
-- If the countdown reaches zero, the device erases password memory and reboots
+- if the countdown completes, the device erases password memory and reboots

 Factory reset removes:

 - stored PIN
 - slot labels
-- stored passwords
+- saved passwords
 - colours
-- saved settings
+- settings
-- stored WiFi credentials
+- WiFi credentials

+---

 ## 10. Quick Reference

 ### Unlock

-- Enter 8-digit PIN on randomized keypad
+- enter 8-digit PIN on the randomized keypad

 ### Open slot menu

-- Long-press a slot row
+- long-press a slot row

 ### Generate password

-- Long-press slot -> `Create new`
+- long-press slot -> `Create new`

 ### Type password

-- Connect USB to host -> long-press slot -> `Type`
+- connect USB to host -> long-press slot -> `Type`

 ### Import CSV

-1. Open `Settings -> USB Import / Export`
+1. open `Settings -> USB Import / Export`
-2. Enter PIN
+2. enter PIN
-3. Edit `password.csv`
+3. edit `password.csv`
-4. Safely finish host writes
+4. finish host writes safely
-5. Press `Import keys`
+5. press `Import keys`

 ### Import WiFi

-1. Open `Settings -> USB Import / Export`
+1. open `Settings -> USB Import / Export`
-2. Enter PIN
+2. enter PIN
-3. Edit `wifi.txt`
+3. edit `wifi.txt`
-4. Press `Import WiFi`
+4. press `Import WiFi`

 ### Change PIN